na-na-hi/renget/archive/chrprompt2.md

 >...
 >Just kidding!
 My actual answer is MEAT!!!
 Slowpoke tails are nice and all, but they still don't compare to juicy steaks or crispy karaage.

+>Carrot: Actual meat too

 **Guildmons**, Let's say a fellow guild member messed up on their mission, big time, and then the client confronts you about it.
 Would you tell them the truth or would you cover for them?

 **Everyone**, If you enter a mystery dungeon and the enemy spawned is based on your friends...
 Are you capable on beating them up?

+>Carrot: Maybe a bit, i've seen more Liepards so i've come to get used to it but still, sometimes i have to check if they're not Hazel
+>Hazel: Absol-utely without a doubt, i can recognize Carrot even if there were a thousand Lycanrocs there

+**Everyone**, Your character's music theme?

 ##->**Pair Questions**<-